Cairo, Egypt

 Interesting Facts

-Fact 3 - The Grand Egyptian Museum (GEM), located near the Giza Pyramids, is set to be the largest archaeological museum globally dedicated to a single civilization, showcasing over 100,000 artifacts, including the complete Tutankhamun collection.
+The Grand Egyptian Museum (GEM), located near the Giza Pyramids, is the largest archaeological museum in the world.
+Once fully open, it will house over 100,000 artifacts, including the complete Tutankhamun collection, many of which have never been displayed before.

 Other Tips